d3x0r/STFRPhysics/whitepaper.md

 ### Warping Space

 Consider a 'hairy ball', simliar to the 'Koosh Ball' toy, with hairs radiaitng form the origin of a space; as the curvature applied to warp space increases, the curl of the hairs increases respectively around the axis of rotation.
-A different, more finite example would be to just consider short hairs from `T=0` to `T=1` and consider how those hairs are simultaneously curled around an axle.
+A different, more finite example would be to consider short hairs from `T=0` to `T=1` and consider how those hairs are simultaneously curled around an axle.

 ### Scope of Development

 Existing development concentrated only on pure rotations, with 0 real part on the log-quaternion.
-The real part is just a scalar of elevation from 1 to infinite and 1 to 0 at the same rate; it migt be considered an elevation or offset, but a motion inertia or velocity vector has nothing to do the axis of rotation, and neither do accelerations, so this must still be computed with a cross product of the actual acceleration vector.
+The real part is a scalar of elevation from 1 to infinite and 1 to 0 at the same rate; it migt be considered an elevation or offset, but a motion inertia or velocity vector has nothing to do the axis of rotation, and neither do accelerations, so this must still be computed with a cross product of the actual acceleration vector.